exodrifter/website/content/notes/godot-rich-text-label-first-draw-lag.md

 title: "`RichTextLabel` lags on first draw"
 aliases:
 - "`RichTextLabel` lags on first draw"
+tags:
+- godot
 ---

 # `RichTextLabel` lags on first draw

-[`RichTextLabel`](godot-rich-text-label.md) uses [`TextParagraph`](godot-text-paragraph.md) internally to draw text, but since `TextParagraph` caches some information lazily there can be a lag spike when drawing the `RichTextLabel` for the first time.
+`RichTextLabel` uses `TextParagraph` internally to draw text, but since `TextParagraph` caches some information lazily there can be a lag spike when drawing the `RichTextLabel` for the first time.

-To get around this issue, you can disable the use of system fonts as a fallback or use the [`TextParagraph`](godot-text-paragraph.md) class directly, and force it to cache the information it needs before the first draw call:
+To get around this issue, you can disable the use of system fonts as a fallback or use the `TextParagraph` class directly, and force it to cache the information it needs before the first draw call:

 ```gdscript
 @tool